icehrm/icehrm.github.io/_docs/timesheets.md

 #### Allow employees add time for only project assigned to them

 By default all employees are allowed to add time entries for all the projects defined.
-But you can assign projects to employees under "Employee Projects" tab of the "Projects/Client Setup" module and change the setting "Projects: Make All Projects Available to Employees" to "No" in order to let employees add time entries for projects assigned to them.
+But you can assign projects to employees under "Employee Projects" tab of the "Projects" module and change the setting "Projects: Make All Projects Available to Employees" to "No" in order to let employees add time entries for projects assigned to them.

 #### Prevent employees from adding time sheet entries during days they have not marked Attendance